|Product name||Contract length||Minutes||Texts||Data||Monthly cost|

 Unlock unlimited daily boosts

 Vodafone’s pay as you go options can be purchased as a free SIM or as a bundle.
-Vodafone is notable for letting you unlock unlimited minutes and texts and 500MB of data on any day where you spend more than £1 of credit.
+Vodafone is notable for letting you unlock unlimited minutes and texts and 500MB of data on any day where you spend more than £1 of credit (which makes it one of the cheapest sim only deals available).
 Bundles last 30 days and allow for data rollover.
 Depending on your bundle of choice, you can enjoy 5G and unlimited data.
 At present, all PAYG SIM bundles come with unlimited texts.

 Vodafone offers several pay monthly SIMs that are unlimited in terms of data allowance.
 30-day plans don’t come with added extras like entertainment but do provide a trial of Vodafone’s Secure Net and roaming coverage.